5 Steps Academy aims to make learning enjoyable and meaningful to students by adopting an integrated curriculum which develops the child as a learner.

-The teachers are equally concerned about the children and are willing to offer their utmost effort and time to bring out the best in the children.
+The teachers are willing to offer their utmost effort and time to bring out the best in the children.
 Every child under their care is important and there is nothing too time-consuming, attention-demanding, and physically-draining for our teachers.

-Careful observations of parents in the home can serve as inputs in planning learning tasks.
-Easily, the mother can communicate to the teacher certain behaviours that need to be corrected.
-Strong unusual interests of the child that are observed at home are worth communicating to those who plan their daily activities.
-The inclination to music or poetry can be part of the motivational strategies.
-Special talents such as sketching and painting can be nurtured by both the home and the school through activities that expose the children to nature.
+Careful observations of parents can serve as inputs in planning learning tasks.
+For example, the mother can communicate to the teacher certain behaviours that need to be corrected.
+Strong unusual interests of the child that are observed at home are worth communicating to us.
+The inclination to music or poetry can be a part of the motivational strategies.
+Special talents such as sketching and painting can be nurtured by both the home and the school through tailored activities.

-Our teachers are more than willing to help you nurture your child to become a better person, on a personal, social and academic level.
+Our teachers are more than willing to help you nurture your child to reach his highest potential, on a personal, social and academic level.
 With the help of parents supervising the child’s homework at home, teachers can more efficiently make use of the limited time in school.

 Parent involvement helps students greatly and raises their academic achievement.
-Children also become more motivated to learn, improved behaviour, and a more positive attitude towards homework and school.
+Children become more motivated to learn, improve their behaviour, and develop a more positive attitude towards homework and school.